Skip to main content

 11 mentions Positive Neutral Negative

-The game's optimization received mixed reviews, with performance generally being acceptable but causing issues such as breaking Windows 11 HDR upon exit.
+The game's optimization received mixed feedback, with performance generally being acceptable but causing issues like breaking Windows 11 HDR upon exit.
 While the graphics and voice acting showed improvement over previous titles, some players felt that the overall quality did not match that of other games in the same price range.

 • “The smoky jazz and rain slick 1970's New York streets are one thing, but the vocal performances have also been improved considerably.”